Jayne County: 1980–present

 In 1983, County returned to New York where she appeared in the theatrical production Les Girls with Holly Woodlawn.
 Shortly thereafter she returned to London for the première of the German film City of Lost Souls, released on February 5, 1983, in which she played Leila and staying long enough to record a new album.
 Warren Heighway befriended County in Manchester and became her UK manager.
 He put a band together to record County's debut studio album Private Oyster.
 The band members came from various rock bands from the Manchester area: Guitarist Richard Stuart Clarke, bassist Mark Pearson and drummer Bazz Creece.
 The album was recorded at Pennine Studios in Oldham and released on Revolver Records in 1986.
 To promote the album in the UK around this time County mainly used backing tapes.

 1989 saw County release the mini album Betty Grables Legs and the single "Time Machine" on Jungle Records, recorded at Station House Studios in New Brighton with Mark Pearson on bass, Paul Wainwright on guitar and Kevin O'Brien on drums.
 Shows with this line-up put County back on the live circuit.
 Following widespread media attention, she returned to the U.S. where her manager for America, Jimi LaLumia, secured the future release of the album Goddess of Wet Dreams on the ESP DISK label; this became County's first U.S. release.
 Lalumia then secured a deal for County with the NY based label Royalty Records; Royalty released the UK based County compilation Rock & Roll Cleopatra, and the subsequent studio album Deviation.
 Royalty would later launch County's first and only major U.S. tour in support of the releases.

 From 1990 onwards, many of County's earlier recordings were re-released, including the early Safari tracks, on a CD titled Rock & Roll Cleopatra.
 She recorded the album Goddess of Wet Dreams at Twilight Studios in Salford in 1993, followed by Deviation recorded at The Cutting Rooms in Crumpsall, Manchester in the autumn of 1994.
 Later that year, she appeared in Wigstock: The Movie and released her autobiography Man Enough to Be a Woman published by Serpent's Tail.
-A launch party was held at The Rock Garden Covent Garden London on June 13, 1995, to promote both the book and the Deviation album.
+A launch party was held at The Rock Garden in Covent Garden London on June 13, 1995, to promote both the book and the Deviation album.